Killing Addiction: 1989-1992

-In 1989, Chris Wicklein and brothers Chad and Pat Bailey formed Killing Addiction, which became one of the few bands of the time to help introduce death metal to the central Florida area.
-In 1990, they were joined by drummer Chris Ballina, and their first official studio recording was underway.
-This recording was entitled Legacies of Terror, the four-song demo tape, recorded at Titan Studios, which played a fundamental role in establishing their presence in the underground tape-trading and fanzine scene.
+In 1989, Chris Wicklein and brothers Chad and Pat Bailey formed Killing Addiction, one of the few bands of the time to introduce death metal to the central Florida area.
+In 1990, drummer Chris Ballina joined them, and they recorded the four-song Legacies of Terror demo tape at Titan Studios, which helped establish their presence in the underground tape-trading and fanzine scene.

-As a result of the Legacies recording, the following year saw the release of their Necrosphere 7-inch vinyl EP, on Seraphic Decay records - a label responsible for initiating many early, successful death metal bands, such as Incantation, Gorephobia, Derketa, Sinister, and many more.
-Like Legacies, this next recording was also made at the local Titan Studios, but included some atmospheric keyboard arrangements that nudged their style in new directions.
-Necrosphere was the final recording with Chris Ballina, who left the band to pursue other interests.
+As a result of the Legacies recording, the following year came the release of their Necrosphere 7-inch vinyl EP, on Seraphic Decay records - a label that initiated many death metal bands, such as Incantation, Gorephobia, Derketa, Sinister, and more.
+This recording was also made at Titan Studios, but included atmospheric keyboard arrangements that hinted at new directions.
+Necrosphere was the final recording with Ballina, who left to pursue other interests.

-In 1992, Chris York joined as the band's new drummer, and after only two months with York, Killing Addiction recorded the full-length, debut Omega Factor, for the short-lived JL America Records.
-Although Omega Factor was recorded in 1992, it was originally intended to be released on a start-up death metal label from the UK.
-However, after the recording was complete, all contact from the label ceased and nothing more was ever heard from them.
-The band was then left with a full-length album and no label to release it.
+In 1992, drummer Chris York joined the band.
+Two months later, Killing Addiction recorded the full-length debut Omega Factor for JL America Records.
+Omega Factor was intended to be released on a start-up death metal label from the UK.
+After the recording was complete, the label ceased contact.
+The band had a full-length album and no label to release it.

 1993-1994

-Soon after recording Omega Factor, the band established contact with the new label JL America, and a deal was quickly made.
-After being worked into the production schedule, Omega Factor was released in early 1993, and distributed by Relativity.
-To support this recording, the band performed live throughout the north, central, and south Florida areas, with popular death metal acts such as Obituary, Atheist, Incantation, and Resurrection, and early genre underground favorites such as Assuck, Paineater, Incision, and Equinox.
-After the demise of JL America came the band's independent 1994 release, Dark Tomorrow, which was a split EP with fellow Floridians Eterne De Sade.
-This became Killing Addiction's last recording during the formative years of Floridian death metal, as Chris York parted ways for personal reasons, and the remaining members decided, at the time, the band had run its course.
-However, before their departure in early 1994, Killing Addiction was voted the Best North Florida Band at the 4th Annual Tampa Bay Metal Awards (September, 1993).
+After recording Omega Factor, the band made a deal with JL America.
+After working it into the production schedule, Omega Factor was released in early 1993, and distributed by Relativity.
+To support this recording, the band toured throughout the north, central, and south Florida areas, with death metal acts such as Obituary, Atheist, Incantation, Resurrection, Assuck, Paineater, Incision, and Equinox.
+After JL America folded, the band self-released the 1994 split EP Dark Tomorrow with Eterne De Sade.
+This was Killing Addiction's last recording during the formative years of Floridian death metal.
+York parted ways for personal reasons, and the remaining members decided the band had run its course.
+Before their departure in early 1994, Killing Addiction was voted the Best North Florida Band at the 4th Annual Tampa Bay Metal Awards (September, 1993).